How Long Does It take to sell a House

-Q. How long will it take to sell my home?
+Q. How long does it take to sell a house ?

 A. The real estate market is an everchanging and volatile field, with no guarantees.
 The key elements that govern this field are never constant.
 It’s the dynamic nature of this field that makes it so unpredictable.

 In real estate, there is a transaction between a buyer and seller.
 For a buyer, there’s an array of choices and the wait is for the click, for a buyer to settle on the perfect home.
 Delays or backlogs are either related to finances or not finding something suitable, but both can be resolved by looking at a different array of properties.
 The options never stop flowing for a buyer.
 But in the case of a seller, the situation is quite different.

 The process of selling a house or property is quite a complex concept.
 It is the culmination of many elements including location, valuation, market stance, buyers and the perfect timing.
 The process cannot be rushed or induced into fast forward just by the will of a broker or by the wish of the seller.

 It’s the coming together of these elements that form the selling process.
 The duration between putting your house onto the market and it gets sold off to a buyer is all dependent on how the selling process unfolds and how the elements in this process interact with one another.

 To understand how long does it take sell a house, let’s first understand the process of selling.